BushraYusufkhan/My-Master-s-Thesis-Project/README.md

 echo "All BAM files processed.
 Summary saved to $SUMMARY"
 ```
 I was facing an issue with short reads; sometimes the reads had identical start and end positions.
 I did not know what those were.
 I had already removed PCR duplicates.
 In the original study, they said something about low-complexity hairpin regions.
-And I assumed the reads which had the same start and end would be these low complexity hairpin regions.
-And to get rid of those, I counted them as one; those reads were distorting the true signals.
+And I assumed these would be the low complexity hairpin regions.
+And to get rid of those, I counted them as one; they were distorting the true signals.
 ```
 base_dir="/scratch/bkhan1/20240820_HPV_FFPE_TLC/combined_folder/samples-cut-with-nla/cutadapt_trim_reads/clean_reads_mapping/dedup-fi
 les/chimeric_reads/filtered-bam-files/processed_samples"